Brooklyn shooting: Father describes chaos at scene of subway attack

 Danny Mastrogiorgio tells The Independent at the scene: ‘I’m a lifelong New Yorker, I tend not to over react to crime things, but it’s bad’

-A father has described the chaos that unfolded after a subway attack in Brooklyn that left at least five people shot and 13 injured, telling The Independent how victims spilled out of the station he had departed from with his four-year-old son moments earlier.
+A father has described the chaos that unfolded after a subway attack in Brooklyn that left at least 16 injured, telling The Independent how victims spilled out of the station he had departed from with his four-year-old son moments earlier.

 Police responded to the 36th Street station in the Sunset Park neighbourhood at about 8.30am Tuesday after receiving reports of smoke.

-At least five people sustained gunshots, according to local reports, and 13 injured have been taken to hospitals, the Fire Department of New York (FDNY).
+At least 10 people sustained gunshots, according to local reports, and six others injured have been taken to hospitals, officials said at a press conference, noting that no one appeared to have life-threatening injuries.

 Early reports suggested an explosion may have gone off within the station as investigators found “several undetonated devices” that were later determined to be inactive.